The original Uncle Sam was a meat packer and is now buried in Troy, New York.

 The legend of Uncle Sam grew over time, eventually evolving into the image of a white-bearded man wearing the stars and stripes.
 The image became particularly iconic during World War I and World War II.

-Sam Wilson died in 1854 and was originally buried in a different cemetery before his reburial at Oakwood.
+Sam Wilson died in 1854 and was originally buried in a different cemetery before his reburial at Oakwood Cemetery.
 In addition to his memorial here, a statue to him is dedicated in his native town in Arlington, Massachusetts.
 His boyhood home in Mason, New Hampshire is also preserved.

 Though others have been claimed as the original Uncle Sam, the United States Congress made Samuel Wilson the official one in 1961.
 That year, the Senate and the House of Representatives passed a resolution to salute “Uncle Sam Wilson of Troy, New York, as the progenitor of America’s National symbol of Uncle Sam.”
 In 1989, Congress adopted Sam Wilson’s birthday, September 13, as “Uncle Sam Day.”